predis/predis/README.md

 Predis can use different connection backends to connect to Redis.
-The builtin Relay integration leverages the [Relay](https://github.com/cachewerk/relay) extension for PHP for major performance gains, by caching a partial replica of the Redis dataset in PHP shared runtime memory.
+The builtin Relay integration leverages the [Relay](https://github.com/cachewerk/relay) extension for PHP for major performance gains, by caching a partial replica of the Redis data set in PHP shared runtime memory.

 ```php
 $client = new Predis\Client('tcp://127.0.0.1', [